ibm-cloud-docs/satellite/storage-ocs-local.md

 Create an instance of IBM {{site.data.keyword.cos_short}} for the backing storage of your OCS local configuration.
 Then, create a set of HMAC credentials and a Kubernetes secret that uses your {{site.data.keyword.cos_short}} HMAC credentials.

-For more information about creating a {{site.data.keyword.cos_short}} instance, see [creating a service instance](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-provision#provision-instance).
+For more information about creating an {{site.data.keyword.cos_short}} instance, see [creating a service instance](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-provision#provision-instance).
 For more information about creating and retrieving your {{site.data.keyword.cos_short}} HMAC credentials, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
 {: tip}

 1. Create an IBM {{site.data.keyword.cos_short}} service instance.